 Sometimes your hero will make the wrong decision.
 He won’t be fast enough, or strong enough.
 He will be outwitted by the villain.
 He won’t be able to save everyone.
 And that’s okay!
 It will deepen your hero’s struggle, and make for better fiction.
 Let your hero lose.

 2. Your Characters Are Too Nice

-If all of your main characters get along perfectly well through the whole story, your novel is going to be a drag for the reader.
+If all of your main characters get along perfectly well throughout the whole story, your novel is going to be a real drag for the reader.
 Fiction is always more fun when characters are at odds with one another.
-When they’re fighting, disagreeing, or mistrusting one another it creates conflict, and therefore tension.
+When they fight, disagree, or mistrust one another it creates conflict, and therefore tension.
 Readers can’t resist these sorts of dynamics.

-Think about Sherlock Holmes and John Watson in BBC’s Sherlock.
-Sure they’re best friends, but Sherlock drives John nuts, and they often fight.
-How boring would the show become if they were perfectly civil and agreeable towards each other?
+Think about Sherlock Holmes and John Watson in the BBC series Sherlock.
+Sure they’re best friends, but Sherlock drives John nuts and they often fight.
+How boring would the show become if they were perfectly civil and agreeable towards each other in every episode?
+Yawn.

 If your characters are all sitting around a campfire holding hands and singing kum ba ya, it will suck all the tension from your story.

 Once, a writer asked if I could give them advice on their story’s middle.
 Readers had complained that the middle was too slow and boring.
 The writer couldn’t understand why or how to fix it.
 After reading the story the issue quickly became clear: the writer had resolved the conflicts too early.

 With the conflicts resolved, there was no tension–no anticipation of what was to come.
 So there was nothing to carry readers through the story’s middle, and that was why they had lost interest.
 Eventually another conflict was introduced, but you don’t want to risk losing readers even for a moment.